FoZo/dummy_backup/README.md

-This is a dummy backup script wich I make to backup my personal laptop to nfs storage.
+This is a dummy backup script wich I make to backup my <br>
+personal laptop to nfs storage. <br>
-It use gpg to encrypt backup archives.
+It use gpg to encrypt backup archives. <br>